Daniel Little Horn (Dan 7:7-8)

 Annotation: The world marvels at the little horn and what he accomplishes; but apparently not in his own power

-[No one can understand "why" he has such great {apparent but short lived} success.]. (
+[Likely, no one can understand "why" he has such great {apparent but short lived} success.]. (

 Dan 8:24 of 23-26) Food for thought: Jesus Christ had to read about his future suffering as he grew up. (